 DOSAGE AND ADMINISTRATION

-Pediatric Patients (1 Year to Less Than 17 Years)
+Pediatric Patients (1 Year To Less Than 17 Years)

-The recommended starting daily dose of rufinamide in pediatric patients with Lennox-Gastaut Syndrome is approximately 10 mg/kg administered in two equally divided doses.
+The recommended starting daily dose of rufinamide oral suspension in pediatric patients with Lennox-Gastaut Syndrome is approximately 10 mg/kg administered in two equally divided doses.
 The dose should be increased by approximately 10 mg/kg increments every other day until a maximum daily dose of 45 mg/kg, not to exceed 3,200 mg, administered in two equally divided doses, is reached.
 It is not known whether doses lower than the target doses are effective.

-Adults (17 Years and Older)
+Adults (17 Years And Older)